Chaleshom

-Chaleshom (چال شم, also Romanized as Chāleshom; also known as Chalisham and Chalistan) is a village in Khara Rud Rural District, in the Central District of Siahkal County, Gilan Province, Iran.
-At the 2006 census, its population was 437, in 117 families.
+Chaleshom (چال شم) (Note: Also romanized as Chāleshom; also known as Chalisham and Chalistan) is a village in Khara Rud Rural District of the Central District in Siahkal County, Gilan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 437 in 117 households.
+The following census in 2011 counted 409 people in 132 households.
+The 2016 census measured the population of the village as 398 people in 139 households.